If These Walls Could Talk

 Whose stories do they carry?
 What traces remain?
 What echoes still hum beneath the surface?

-This exhibition is a meditation on stillness, presence, and the emotional weight of the everyday.
+This body of work is a meditation on stillness, presence, and the emotional weight of the everyday.